Healthy Recipes Blog

 • You'll need to adjust the salt in this recipe according to the products you use.
 I use regular beef broth, but the Italian tomatoes I use are low in sodium.
 If you use reduced-sodium broth, consider adding more salt unless the tomatoes you use are high in sodium.
 In short, taste and decide for yourself. 🙂

-• The parmesan is a bit messy - it creates a thin, sticky film on the bottom of the saucepan.
-It's not difficult to scrub with warm, soapy water, and the parmesan's thickening effect and amazing flavor are worth it.
+• The Parmesan is a bit messy - it creates a thin, sticky film on the bottom of the saucepan.
+It's not difficult to scrub with warm, soapy water, and the Parmesan's thickening effect and amazing flavor are worth it.

 • You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them covered in the microwave at 50% power or on low heat on the stovetop.
 You can also freeze this soup.
-I like to freeze it in mugs and then reheat it in the microwave when I feel like having something warm and comforting.
+I like to freeze individual portions in mugs (or mason jars) and reheat them in the microwave when I feel like having something warm and comforting.

 Nutrition per Serving